 “Under the right ownership, tarnished brands can be quickly turned into back into gems.
 Consider AC Milan.
 The Italian side was in financial ruins with negative equity of $37 million when Elliott Management took them over after its owner defaulted on a loan payment in 2018.
 Elliott invested hundreds of millions of capital into AC Milan, eliminated almost all of the team’s debt, lowered player spending relative to revenue and the team ended fiscal 2021 with positive equity of $70 million.
 At the same time, AC Milan improved on the pitch.
 Last May the team qualified for the Champions League for the first time in seven years and this season captured its first Serie A title in 11 years.
 The investment firm may soon sell AC Milan for in excess of $1.1 billion.”

-Nine of the top 20 clubs are from the Premier League, with three from Spain, four from Italy, two from Germany and one team from France and Holland.
+11 of the top 20 clubs are from the Premier League, with three from Spain, three from Italy, two from Germany and one from France.